Software Asset Management: What is SAM?

 Once you’ve cataloged your entire system and recorded usage data:

-• Go back to your license inventory and make sure that your licenses cover all of the ways in which the software is installed and used
+• Go back to your license inventory and make sure that your licenses cover all the ways in which the software is installed and used

 • Apply product use rights to get the full value of your licenses and save costs